-‘The right decision’: Putin defends Russia’s ‘noble’ invasion of Ukraine
+Putin defends ‘noble’ invasion and says peace talks are at ‘dead end’

 Mr Putin, who had been a constant presence on Russian television at the start of the war, had largely retreated from public view since Moscow pulled its forces out of northern Ukraine earlier this month.

-Moscow’s vow to not let up in its onslaught came as besieged the Ukrainian city of Mariupol provided an update on the death and destruction wrought by six weeks of bombardment by Russian troops.
-The mayor of the city said more than 10,000 civilians have died and their corpses “carpeted through the streets”.

-Mr Putin’s reference to the operation in Donbas comes as Russia amasses forces in the eastern region of Ukraine, with reports indicating that new battalions and military columns are being deployed there.
+In a bizarre twist, Belarus president Alexander Lukashenko blamed the UK for the Bucha atrocities, callingthem a “British special operation”, without citing any evidence.

+Boris Johnson last night spoke to US president Joe Biden by phone to discuss boosting military and economic support to Ukraine.

-Western officials said they are expecting Russia to double its reinforcement of troops in the region and satellite images have also suggested the build-up of Russian weaponry is ongoing.
+Western officials said they are expecting Russia to double its reinforcement of troops in east of Ukraine and satellite images have also suggested the build-up of Russian weaponry is ongoing.

-Ukrainian officials urged civilians to flee eastern areas ahead of the anticipated offensive, while the battle for the southern port city of Mariupol was reaching a decisive phase.

-Should the Russians seize the city’s Azovstal district, they would be in full control of Mariupol, the lynchpin between Russian-held areas to the west and east.
+Should the Russians seize Mariupol’s Azovstal district, they would be in full control of the city, a lynchpin between Russian-held areas to the west and east.
+The mayor said on Tuesday the latest estimate was that about 21,000 civilian residents had been killed since the start of Russia's invasion.

-Ukraine’s president Volodymy Zelenskiy overnight called for more weapons from the west to help it end the siege of Mariupol and fend off the expected eastern offensive.
+Volodymy Zelenskiy overnight called for more weapons from the west to help Ukraine end the siege of Mariupol.
 “Unfortunately we are not getting as much as we need to end this war faster ... in particular, to lift the blockade of Mariupol,” he said.

+The Ukrainian president reportedly blocked attempts by his German counterpart to visit Kyiv in response to Berlin's close economic ties with Russia.

+Frank-Walter Steinmeier, the German president, was told he would not be welcome despite visits from other European leaders including Boris Johnson and Ursula von der Leyen, the European Commission chief, according to German newspaper, Bild.

 Mariupol’s Azov regiment claimed that Russia used chemical weapons in the southern city.
 It reportedly said that soldiers were left dizzy and unable to breathe after a “poisonous substance of unknown origin” was dropped on them from a Russian drone.